The future of AI trading

 Nonetheless, we can imagine a future where AI could be held accountable for its trading decisions.
 AI might be judged as humans would, but according to different guidelines that consider the benefits and risks of machine learning.
 This might create demand for specialists in AI and AI regulation, for example.

-City Index offers two alternatives to AI: SMART signals and MetaTrader4.
+City Index offers an alternative to AI: MetaTrader4.

 How do I use MetaTrader 4?